nirenzang/Analyzing-Bitcoin-Unlimited/README.md

 * `SolveStrategy.m`
 The code that actually computes the optimal mining strategies.
 The structure of the code follows the paper.
 * `Checkstnum2st.m`
-A test file, check whether `st2stnum.m` and `stnum2st.m` are bijection.
+A test file, check whether `st2stnum.m` and `stnum2st.m` make a bijection.

 ## Citation
 Zhang R., Preneel B. (2017) On the Necessity of a Prescribed Block Validity Consensus: Analyzing Bitcoin Unlimited Mining Protocol.
 In: Proceedings of the 13th International on Conference on emerging Networking EXperiments and Technologies.
 ACM, 2017.